 See our Using an LMS to Provide New Employee Safety Onboarding article for more on new employee safety onboarding with an LMS.

-Where Can I Learn Even More About LMSs and EHS Training?
+Where Can I Learn Even More About Learning Management Systems (LMS) and Safety Training?

 To learn more about LMSs and how they can be used for training, check some of the articles below: